dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

     return MyRule, RuleDetails(name="my rule")
 ```

-It is nearly identical to the rule in the previous section, except that now to trigger the first command, you don&#39;t have to speak the word `key`.
+It is nearly identical to the rule in the previous section, except that now to trigger the first command, you do not have to speak the word `key`.
 So you could say `press arch` or `press key arch` and the effect would be the same.
 The second command has an optional extra now.
 So, if you only say `print these words`, the default for `my_words` will be used and `word I said: said nothing` will be printed.

 ## The Function Action